I am very happy to be here among the

 change the SEBI chairman.
 But there it happens.

-And the first decision he has taken as the
+And the first decision he has taken as

-done.
+be done.
 And some of you might be aware that even a very close family member of

 the president has himself floated a new crypto asset.
 So these are the changes